 Celebrate History During the Annual Rendezvous at Fort De Chartres

-Want to experience a little slice of history?
-Be sure to attend the Annual Rendezvous at Fort De Chartres.
-During this event, interpreters dress in period costumes, take part in shooting matches, and carry out other kinds of re-enactments and performances.
+The Annual Rendezvous at Fort De Chartres features interpreters dressed in period costumes, shooting matches, and other re-enactments and performances.
 Craft and food booths are also available to complete the experience.

 View a Huge T-Rex Skeleton at the Field Museum of Natural History